pzabkiewicz/master-thesis/README.md

 This code was written for making study on following subject: _Feature extraction for computer aided recognition of structurized handwritting_.

 Within the scope of this master thesis a feature extraction method was proposed.
-This method makes use of two other algorithms: _Freeman chain code_ and one of modification of _zoning_.
+This method makes use of two other algorithms: _Freeman chain code_ and one of the modifications of _zoning_.
 This method was compared with 3 others algorithms and namely: _Local Binary Pattern_, _Zoning_, _Edge Maps_ (references are cited in code).

 Following steps were conducted within the master thesis: